- 1. Employment contract

 As previously mentioned, a probationary period must be agreed in writing in order to be valid.
 If there is no such agreement in writing, then the employer’s right to terminate you will be regulated by the main rules in the Working Environment Act’s concerning termination; in other words fair and objective reasons in accordance with the company’s, employer’s and employee’s circumstances must be proven.

 Termination during illness

 In the event you become entirely or partially incapable of working due to illness or an accident, you cannot be terminated for this reason during the first 12 months after the incapacity for work occurred.
-If a termination nevertheless takes place during this period, the employer must establish as probable that there is another reason for the termination.
-If the employer cannot document that there are other grounds, then it must be assumed that the termination is due to the illness.
+If a termination nevertheless takes place during this period, the employer must establish it as probable that there is another reason for the termination.
+If the employer cannot document that there are other grounds for the termination, then it must be assumed that the termination is due to the illness.